nuclio/nuclio/README.md

 ## Overview

-nuclio is a new "serverless" project, derived from Iguazio's elastic data life-cycle management service for high-performance events and data processing.
-You can use nuclio as a standalone Docker container or on top of an existing [Kubernetes](https://kubernetes.io) cluster.
-See deployment instructions in the nuclio documentation.
+Nuclio is a new "serverless" project, derived from Iguazio's elastic data life-cycle management service for high-performance events and data processing.
+You can use Nuclio as a standalone Docker container or on top of an existing [Kubernetes](https://kubernetes.io) cluster.
+See deployment instructions in the Nuclio documentation.

-nuclio is extremely fast.
+Nuclio is extremely fast.
 A single function instance can process hundreds of thousands of HTTP requests or data records per second.
 This is 10-100 times faster than some other frameworks.
-To learn more about how nuclio works, see the nuclio [architecture](/docs/concepts/architecture.md) documentation, go over a [recent presentation](https://www.slideshare.net/iguazio/running-highspeed-serverless-with-nuclio) or watch [nuclio Serverless and AI webinar](https://www.youtube.com/watch?v=pTCx569Kd4A).
-Additional articles and tutorials are listed in [nuclio web site](https://nuclio.io/).
+To learn more about how Nuclio works, see the Nuclio [architecture](/docs/concepts/architecture.md) documentation, go over a [recent presentation](https://www.slideshare.net/iguazio/running-highspeed-serverless-with-nuclio) or watch [Nuclio Serverless and AI webinar](https://www.youtube.com/watch?v=pTCx569Kd4A).
+Additional articles and tutorials are listed in [Nuclio web site](https://nuclio.io/).

-For further questions and support, [click to join](https://lit-oasis-83353.herokuapp.com) the [nuclio Slack](https://nuclio-io.slack.com) workspace.
+For further questions and support, [click to join](https://lit-oasis-83353.herokuapp.com) the [Nuclio Slack](https://nuclio-io.slack.com) workspace.

 ## Why another "serverless" project?